scipy-lectures/scientific-python-lectures/packages/statistics/index.rst

 .. tip::

-    **Code blocks**

-    In this document, the Python prompts are represented with the sign ">>>".
-To copy-paste code, you can click on the top right of the code blocks, to hide the prompts and the outputs.
+    In this document, the Python inputs are represented with the sign ">>>".

     |